gcstaublin/gcstaublin.github.io/_posts/2018-05-13-another-css-in-js-post.md

 Whether an organization adopts an approach like CSS-in-JS or not, it should be a group decision.
 It should be a decision that satisfies the needs of the entire organization, not satisfying the desires of a few individual developers eager to experiment with a different technology.

+One consideration I always ask others and myself when adopting a new technology is what happens when we step away from this technology?
+I don't expect an immediate answer, but stopping to think about this, is worthwhile.

+Historically, we've relied on Javascript to give us what the HTML or CSS specs don't.
+Smart JS developers gave a options for responsive images long before the standard was settled and implemented.
+JS is giving us options for element queries, taking responsive design to new, exciting places.
+Javascript has been, and will continue to be, the proving ground for these crazy ideas our community creates.

-I clearly have my reservations with this approach, but I love that paradigms are constantly challenged in our industry ... as overwhelming has that seems at times.
+I clearly have my reservations with this CSS-in-JS, but I love that paradigms are constantly challenged in our industry … as overwhelming has that seems at times.